AICONSlab/novas3d/README.md

 ## What NOVAS3D does

-*NOVAS3D* (Network of Vessel Analysis in 3D) is a CNN-based pipeline to extarct vascular networks from 3D flourescent microscopy images and track their morphological changes across time.
+*NOVAS3D* (Network of Vessel Analysis in 3D) is a CNN-based pipeline to extract vascular networks from 3D fluorescent microscopy images and track their morphological changes across time.

 ## How to install NOVAS3D